What's ahead for your RMDs

 1. How should I calculate and withdraw my RMDs?

-A financial professional or tax advisor can help you figure out the amount you need to take each year based on your age and the balances at the end of the previous year of your accounts, or you can use our online calculator.
+A financial professional can help you figure out the amount you need to take each year based on your age and the balances at the end of the previous year of your accounts, or you can use our online calculator.

-"If you automate, you could avoid the potentially costly consequences of forgetting to take your RMD," says Matthew Kenigsberg, vice president of investments and tax at Fidelity.
+"If you automate, you could avoid the potentially costly consequences of forgetting to take your RMD," says Andrew Bachman, Director Financial Solutions at Fidelity.

 Regardless of the withdrawal schedule, the deadline is important.
-The IRS penalty for not taking an RMD, or for taking less than the required amount, is steep: 50% of the amount not taken on time.
-The deadline to take your first RMD is normally April 1 of the year after you turn 73, and December 31 each following year.
+The IRS penalty for not taking an RMD, or for taking less than the required amount, is significant: 25% of the amount not taken on time.
+(The penalty may be reduced if the taxpayer takes the missed distributions in a specific timeframe.2) The deadline to take your first RMD is normally April 1 of the year after you turn 73, and December 31 each following year.
 Note, however, that if you choose to wait until April 1 of the year after you've turned 73 for your first RMD, it will mean taking 2 RMDs that year, and the additional income could have other tax consequences.

 Tip: Many people choose to have taxes withheld from their RMDs, as it is counted as ordinary income.
-If you choose not to do this, make sure you set aside money to pay the taxes.
+If you choose not to do this, make sure you set aside money to pay the estimated taxes throughout the year.
 And be careful—sometimes underwithholding can result in a tax penalty.

 2. What should I do with my RMDs?